stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### BIOS update

-Very important to make all updates for BIOS before starting any macOS deployment.
+It is very important to make all the updates for BIOS before starting any macOS deployment.
 ACPI sources will be different after BIOS update and this will require to dump ACPI sources and patch them again.
-And this is not pleasant tasks.
+And, that is not a pleasant task.

 Download BIOS, EC, ME, etc. Firmware and apply them from stock Windows partition.